 The beaks are reputed to be among the best in the world.

 The beak S80 is extremely popular since 1974 and still today considered as the reference.
 The S80 has a warm sound, a sound that is wide and expansive.
-The S80 C a room square, an aperture of 1.60 mm and a table length of 22mm.
+The S80 C* a room square, an opening of 1.70 mm and a table length of 22mm.

 Drafted on a tower, torches are then polished, and then the chamber is pierced, a draft of the table is performed, and finally the light and the end are milled.
 The finishing is then done entirely by hand.